Three preparators carefully install a panel painting by Tommaso del Mazza.

 Rearranging vs. Bringing in Loans

-Associate curator Scott Allan specializes in 19th-century European paintings and also thinks deeply about the cogency of our gallery spaces as a whole.
+Associate curator Scott Allan specializes in nineteenth-century European paintings and also thinks deeply about the cogency of our gallery spaces as a whole.
 When he knew that Renoir’s La Promenade in the West Pavilion (Gallery W204) would soon be going on loan to an exhibition at the Musée d’Orsay in Paris, he decided to leave the arrangement of the paintings in the gallery as is, slightly adjusting the distance between them to fill in the void.

 In a gallery of French art with brown walls, a painting by Renoir sits strapped to a cart in preparation for travel